 According to the National Institute on Drug Abuse, medical detox is often the first (but not the last) step in addition treatment.

-This involves receiving medication management and support while a person is undergoing detoxification from drugs and/or alcohol.
+This involvesreceiving medication management and support while a person is undergoing detoxification from drugs and/or alcohol.

 By administering these medications, a person is less likely to experience severe withdrawal side effects.
 Ideally, medical detox will help a person complete their treatment program and emerge as a sober individual.
-Also, medical detox may help reduce a person’s fear toward quitting drugs and alcohol.
+Also, medical detox may help reduce a person’s fear of quitting drugs and alcohol.

 The First Step

 The first step to medical detox is the intake process.
 A person will meet with a facility’s medical professionals to discuss their drug abuse history and other medical conditions.
-Other considerations will include if a person has gone through drug detox before and how long a person can stay in treatment.
+Other considerations will include whether a person has gone through drug detox before and how long a person can stay in treatment.
 A rehabilitation expert will use this information to create a medical detox plan.
 While this plan can be changed at any time during a patient’s stay, it can serve as a basis for starting the program.

-Begin the Program
+Beginning the Program

 Next, a person will begin the program.
 They will stop taking drugs or drinking alcohol, or they will taper the dosages they are currently taking.
 They may take drugs intended to reduce withdrawal symptoms or take medications that can treat symptoms, such as nausea.

-Detox is Different for Everyone
+Detox Is Different for Everyone